rcarraretto/zn-router/README.md

   var workspaceId = request.params.workspaceId;

   // getSomething should return a promise
-  // If promise is resolved,
+  // If promise is fulfilled,
   // service will respond with status 200 and promise response as json response
   // If promise is rejected,
   // service will respond with status 500 (unless you specify otherwise – see below)